sahilgagvani/Playlist-Automator/README.md

 2. **Authenticate**:
-   - Upon running the script, a browser window will prompt you to log in to your Spotify account and grant the necessary permissions.
+   - Upon running the script, a browser window will prompt you to log in to your Spotify account and grant the necessary permissions.

 3. **Follow On-Screen Instructions**:
-   - The script will guide you through retrieving your playlists, searching for tracks, and creating new playlists based on your inputs.

-## Notes

-- **API Rate Limits**: Be mindful of Spotify's rate limits when making API requests.
-Excessive requests in a short time may lead to temporary restrictions.
-- **Error Handling**: The script includes basic error handling.
-For more robust error management, consider enhancing the existing mechanisms.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-For more information on Spotipy and its capabilities, refer to the [Spotipy Documentation](https://spotipy.readthedocs.io/).
+   - In the future, I might create a tutorial on how to get started with using this automator.